unixorn/aws-lambda-list/Readme.md

 * [cwlogs2sns](https://github.com/jakubknejzlik/cwlogs2sns) - AWS CloudWatch to SNS handler for AWS Lambda.
 * [ddns-function](https://github.com/awslabs/aws-lambda-ddns-function) - Dynamically create Route 53 resource records using CloudWatch Events and AWS Lambda.
 * [ecs-host-service-scale](https://github.com/miketheman/ecs-host-service-scale) - Lambda function to ensure an ECS Service is set to the correct Desired Count for a One-Task-Per-Host placement value for any cluster that runs the Service.
+* [github-s3-deploy](https://github.com/nytlabs/github-s3-deploy) - AWS Lambda function, triggered by Github/SNS webhook, to sync new commits in an S3 bucket.
 * [honeyλ](https://github.com/0x4D31/honeyLambda) - A simple, serverless application designed to create and monitor fake HTTP endpoints (i.e. URL honeytokens) automatically, on top of AWS Lambda and Amazon API Gateway.
+* [houdini](https://github.com/citruspi/houdini) - Houdini runs on AWS Lambda and executes commands on remote hosts over SSH using [Paramiko](http://www.paramiko.org/).
+The host address, username, command, and private key name are provided by the consumer in the Lambda event, the command is executed, and the contents of stdin, stdout, and stderr are returned.
+The actual content of the private key used for establishing the SSH connection is encrypted with an [AWS KMS](https://aws.amazon.com/kms/) key and stored in [AWS SSM Parameter Store](https://aws.amazon.com/systems-manager/features/#Parameter_Store).
 * [hugo-lambda](https://github.com/ryansb/hugo-lambda) - Use AWS Lambda to run the Hugo static site generator.
 * [invokust](https://github.com/FutureSharks/invokust) - A tool for running [Locust](http://locust.io/) load tests from within Python without the need to use the locust command line to allow running load tests in python or on AWS Lambda.
 * [lambda-comments](https://github.com/jimpick/lambda-comments) - Blog commenting system built with AWS Lambda, API Gateway, S3, DynamoDB streams, IAM and CloudWatch Logs.